 - What information the output of the calculation provides, often in a graphical format, and any thresholds that should be noted in using the metric for analysis or management action.

 - What aspects of the metric provides predictive information.

 - Potential questions a project manager may want to consider when performing a deeper dive into the analysis of the metric as an aid in managing the program.

 - Caveats, limitations, and notes that discusses aspects of the metric that may be of interest such as when a particular metric is less predictive.

 This guide can be found on the NDIA IPMD Division Guides and Resource web page.

-Call or schedule a demo today to see how MaxBoard’s interactive visual dashboard can help you to quickly assess project performance metrics, track performance trends for a portfolio of projects, or identify areas of concern to ensure projects meet financial objectives.
+Call or schedule a demo of our proposal writing and project cost management software today.
+We will demonstrate how MaxBoard’s interactive visual dashboard can help you to quickly assess project performance metrics, track performance trends for a portfolio of projects, or identify areas of concern to ensure projects meet financial objectives.